reiryuki/Pixel-Gapps-Ryuki-Mod-arm64-10/README.md

 ## What's the difference?
 - It will not replacing any bloatwares except ModuleMetaData.apk for Google Play System updates support.
-- Removed apps that already in Play Store and doesn't require system permissions.
+- Removed apps that doesn't require system permissions and already in Play Store.
 - Bring back Personal Safety app.
 - Excluded Play Store from battery optimization to prevent download failures.
 - Excluded Migrate Helper app from battery optimization to prevent restoration failures.